docksal/docksal/docs/docksal-stack.md

 `docksal.env` is an [Environment file](https://docs.docker.com/compose/env-file/).

-It is meant to be used to easily override some default environment variables without a need of creating `docksal.yml` (For example to override mysql root password) or to provide additional environment variables to your automation scripts (see [custom commands](custom-commands.md)).
+It is meant to be used to easily override some default environment variables without a need of creating `docksal.yml` (for example to override MYSQL_ROOT_PASSWORD) or to provide additional environment variables to your automation scripts (see [custom commands](custom-commands.md)).

 <a name="docksal-local"></a>
 ### What docksal-local files are for?

-`docksal-local.yml` and `docksal-local.env` are supposed to be used for customizations that should not get committed to project's repository.
+`docksal-local.yml` and `docksal-local.env` are supposed to be used for customizations, that should not get committed to project's repository.
 For example [exposing custom port](expose-port.md) for local development needs.

 <a name="loading-order"></a>